nehaa1/India-fighting-against-Covid/README.md

 Number of COVID-19 tests at daily level in ICMRTestingDetails.csv file.
 Number of hospital beds in each state in present in HospitalBedsIndia.csv file.

+Using all this data I have attempted to analyse the data as much as I could.
+Analysis shows the India's ranking in the world and Asia.
+Also I have studied the doubling rate, testing labs facility in India, measures taken by India and various factors affecting the spread of Cvid-19.